BMLT Crumb Widget

 Quick Start

-To get started, add a container element to your page, point it at your BMLT root server, and load the widget script.
+To get started, add a container element to your page, point it at your BMLT server, and load the widget script.
 Here is a complete example:

 HTML